Armenian genocide: Turkey

 In the 1920s, Kurds and Alevis replaced Armenians as the perceived internal enemy of the Turkish state.
-Militarism, weak rule of law, lack of minority rights, and especially the belief that Turkey is constantly under threat—thus justifying state violence—are among the main legacies of 1915 in Turkey.
-In postwar Turkey, the perpetrators of the genocide were hailed as "martyrs" of the national cause.
+Militarism, weak rule of law, lack of minority rights, and especially the belief that Turkey is constantly under threat—thus justifying state violence—are among the main legacies of the genocide in Turkey.
+In postwar Turkey, the perpetrators of the genocide were hailed as martyrs of the national cause.
 Turkey's official denial of the Armenian genocide continues to rely on the CUP's justification of its actions.
 The Turkish government maintains that the mass deportation of Armenians was a legitimate action to combat an existential threat to the empire, but that there was no intention to exterminate the Armenian people.
 The government's position is supported by the majority of Turkish citizens.
 Many Kurds, who themselves have suffered political repression in Turkey, have recognized and condemned the genocide.

 The Turkish state perceives open discussion of the genocide as a threat to national security because of its connection with the foundation of the republic, and for decades strictly censored it.
 In 2002, the AK Party came to power and relaxed censorship to a certain extent, and the profile of the issue was raised by the 2007 assassination of Hrant Dink, a Turkish-Armenian journalist known for his advocacy of reconciliation.
 Although the AK Party softened the state denial rhetoric, describing Armenians as part of the Ottoman Empire's war losses, during the 2010s political repression and censorship increased again.
 Turkey's century-long effort to prevent any recognition or mention of the genocide in foreign countries has included millions of dollars in lobbying, as well as intimidation and threats.